marknelsonengineer/empire/DESIGN_CONCEPTS.md

 ## Composition of Maps

-Sectors are created in Genesis.
-And never ever re-created after that.
-All sectors are held in the base map, array, as well as each nations national map array.
+Sectors are created in Genesis, and never ever re-created after that.
+All sectors are held in the BaseMap, array, as well as each Nations' array of sectors owned.

-Consider maintaining a world map, and then each nation having their own map.
-The nations map objects will have pointers to the global map.
-When a nation needs to generate their own map, they follow those pointers to the master map.
+There is a `WorldMap`, and then each `Nation` has their own `NationalView`, with pointers to `Sectors` in `WorldMap`.
+When a nation view a map, they follow those pointers to the master map.
 If the nation owns the sector, they get all the data.
 If the nation is an ally, and has agreed to share data, they’ll get an appropriate amount of data from that.
 Otherwise, the nation will get information that was stored the last time they flew an aircraft over or learned something from a ship or a satellite or a radar station.

 @startuml
 !theme crt-amber

-class BaseMap
+class BaseMap <<array>>
 class WorldMap
 class NationalView
 class Nation